Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

    $cargo concordium build --out piggy_bank_part2.wasm.v1

-This produces the wasm module ``piggy_bank_part2.wasm.v1`` in the root of your project.
-That is, unless you have any typos or bugs in your code.
+This produces the Wasm module ``piggy_bank_part2.wasm.v1`` in the root of your project, unless you have any typos or bugs in your code.
 If that is the case, try to fix them using the helpful error messages from the compiler or go back to the end of part 1 and copy the full contract code again.

 Going back to your test case, use the function |module_load_v1|_ to load the module.